OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/customer-management-service/searchuserinvitations.md

   - python
 ---
 # SearchUserInvitations Service Operation - Customer Management
-Searches for user invitations that match a specified criteria.
+Searches for user invitations that match the request criteria.

 This operation returns all pending invitations, whether or not they have expired.
 Accepted invitations are not included in the response.